jacobobryant/cdn/sample/blog/advertising.md

 charging attention instead means no one has to put in a credit card, and they don't even have to decide up front if the cost is worth it since it's pay-as-you-go.
 If it's not worth it, people try it for a bit and then unsubscribe.

-This doesn't address the deeper concerns with advertising, like [sharing data with 3rd parties](https://warzel.substack.com/p/the-internets-original-sin) or the question of if it pushes companies to [maximize for engagement](https://on.substack.com/p/breaking-off-the-engagement) more than they otherwise would.
+This doesn't address more salient concerns with advertising, like [sharing data with 3rd parties](https://warzel.substack.com/p/the-internets-original-sin) or the question of if it pushes companies to [maximize for engagement](https://on.substack.com/p/breaking-off-the-engagement) more than they otherwise would.
-There's also the fact that some ads are just plain annoying, but that's no different from a product that's too expensive.
-Hopefully as we [dig into](https://www.ben-evans.com/benedictevans/2021/8/27/understanding-privacy) those issues and look for solutions, we can at least acknowledge that advertising can be a good thing.
+(There's also the fact that some ads are just plain annoying, but that's no different from a product that's too expensive.)
+However, this small mental shift is what made me think we should try to work out solutions for those problems that don't involve simply [abandoning ads](https://www.theatlantic.com/technology/archive/2014/08/advertising-is-the-internets-original-sin/376041/) altogether.

+See also: [Why I Work on Ads](https://www.jefftk.com/p/why-i-work-on-ads) by Jeff Kaufman, a software engineer who works on ads at Google.
+He also [responded](https://news.ycombinator.com/item?id=20543215) to my original comment on Hacker News.